zewelor/home-assistant.io/source/_includes/getting-started/common-tasks/update.markdown

 Best practice for updating a Home Assistant installation:

 1. Backup your installation, using the snapshot functionality Home Assistant offers.
 2. Check the release notes for breaking changes on [Home Assistant release notes](https://github.com/home-assistant/home-assistant/releases).
 Be sure to check all release notes between the version you are running and the one you are upgrading to.
-Use the search function in your browser (`CTRL + f`) and search for **Breaking Changes**.
+Use the search function in your browser (`CTRL + f` / `CMD + f`) and search for **Breaking Changes**.
 3. Check your configuration using the [Check Home Assistant configuration](/addons/check_config/) add-on.
 4. If the check passes, you can safely update.
 If not, update your configuration accordingly.
 5. Update Home Assistant.

 {% else %}

-Check the release notes for breaking changes on [Home Assistant release notes](https://github.com/home-assistant/home-assistant/releases).
+Check the release notes for breaking changes on [Home Assistant release notes](/latest-release-notes/).
 Be sure to check all release notes between the version you are running and the one you are upgrading to.
-Use the search function in your browser (`CTRL + f`) and search for **Breaking Changes**.
+Use the search function in your browser (`CTRL + f` / `CMD + f`) and search for **Breaking Changes**.

 {% endif %}